sudancovid19/sdncovid19/SDN-Dashboards/README.md

-# DATA SOURCES
+# DATA SOURCES / Ref.
-1. Johns Hopkins
+1. Johns Hopkins University
-2. World Meters
+2. World Meters Website
 3. FMOH Federal Ministery of Health in Sudan
 4. ICONS are attributed to icons8 website and you must attribute to use and icons 8 if you interested in uinsg the above diagram..